sadra-f/Travelling-Salesman/readme.md

 # Traveling Salesman Problem
 ###### An attemp to solve the Traveling Salesman problem using Brute Force.

-the algorithm uses BFS at every step and creates a new route from the neighboring nodes/points of the current node/point.
+The algorithm uses BFS at every step and creates a new route from the neighboring nodes/points of the current node/point.

 #### Example :
 ![img](example.png)